Features of Java – A Complete Overview

 3. Platform Independent

-No need to rewrite code for different operating systems.
+Why this matters: No need to rewrite code for different platforms.

-A Java automation framework runs on Windows locally and Linux in CI/CD.
+Example: A Java automation framework developed on Windows can run on Linux in a CI/CD pipeline without any changes.

 4. Architecture Neutral